 maybe even to 'Low", maybe even both.
 This should correct the scrambled cockpit

 effect on computer systems with low video and system memory.
 It also depends on

 how many custom add-ons you are using if these settings will noticeably work.

-The desktop mouse pointer will sometimes appear in the center of the screen, frozen.
-The
+The desktop mouse pointer will sometimes appear in the center of the screen,